Here Are 7 Awesome Benefits Of Taking Vitamin C + Supplement FAQs

 As the body's primary water-soluble antioxidant, vitamin C is leading the pack to help neutralize free radicals and combat ROS in both intracellular and extracellular compartments (i.e., inside cells and outside cells) throughout the body.

-What's more, vitamin C not only acts as an antioxidant itself but also promotes the regeneration of vitamin E, its fat-soluble "buddy" antioxidant.* This restorative activity helps vitamins C and E work together to protect different cells and tissues throughout the body—from the skin and eyes to our heart, brain, and more.*
+What's more, vitamin C not only acts as an antioxidant itself but also promotes the regeneration of both vitamin E (its fat-soluble "buddy" antioxidant) and "master antioxidant" glutathione9.
+This restorative activity helps vitamins C and E work together to protect different cells and tissues throughout the body—from the skin and eyes to our heart, brain, and more.*

 Special benefits of taking a high-potency vitamin C supplement.